 Recent analyses by GCMRC support a potentially important role for H16—that nutrients are an important driver of ecosystem productivity (Deemer and others, unpublished data; Yackulic, 2017).
-In Lees Ferry, SRP is correlated with invertebrate drift rates and appears to be linked to rainbow trout recruitment rates.
-In addition, SRP is the single best predictor of rainbow trout recruitment over the last 16 years, and a rainbow trout recruitment model that includes just the number of adults already in the system in the spring and SRP concentrations can explain 73% of the variation in recruitment.
-For comparison, the best model using the number of adults already in the system and various flow metrics representing H17a-c, explains 48% of the variation in recruitment.
+In Lees Ferry, SRP concentration is correlated with invertebrate drift rates and appears to be linked to rainbow trout recruitment rates.
+In addition, SRP availability is the single best statistical predictor of rainbow trout recruitment over the last 16 years, and a rainbow trout recruitment statistical model that includes just two predictor variables – the number of adults already in the system in the spring and SRP concentrations – can explain 73% of the variation in recruitment.
+For comparison, the best statistical prediction model using the number of adults already in the system and various flow metrics representing H17a-c, explains 48% of the variation in recruitment.
 In addition to the impacts of nutrients on overall ecosystem productivity, periods of nutrient limitation may also have played a role in the dramatic shifts in the composition of aquatic vegetation community over the last few decades, particularly in the Colorado River in Glen Canyon, where other factors like turbidity play less of a role in limiting gross primary production and shaping aquatic vegetation communities.
-We hypothesize (H18) that during periods of low SRP concentrations,species that can access phosphorous outside of the water column (e.g., rooted macrophytes) will be favored over other species that primarily draw nutrients from the waterand thrive under higher nutrient concentrations (e.g., Cladophora).
+We hypothesize (H18) that during periods of low SRP concentrations in the water column, aquatic algal and plant species that can access phosphorous outside of the water column (e.g., rooted macrophytes) will be favored over species that primarily draw nutrients from the water column (e.g., Cladophora).

-Further downriver near the Little Colorado River, we also see recent evidence supporting H16.
-Since 2012, we have monitored various biological variables near the LCR.
+Downriver from Lees Ferry, near the Little Colorado River, we also see recent evidence supporting H16.
+Since 2012, we have monitored various biological variables near the LCR confluence.
 SRP concentrations measured at penstock depth in Lake Powell are highly correlated with these biological variables, which include seasonal estimates of primary production, invertebrate drift biomass, and the condition of adults of the three large-bodied native fish species (flannelmouth sucker (Catostomus latipinnis), bluehead sucker (Catostomus discobolus), and humpback chub).
 Furthermore, there have been a ~50% declines in rates of spawning of humpback chub in the last two years, coincident with declines in adult fish condition, potentially driven by declining SRP.
 The effects of declines in aquatic foodbase on juvenile humpback chub are less clear and expected to be one emphasis of analyses being undertaken as part of Project G, however, we have some expectation that there may be two broad patterns of fish response to periods of food shortage that transcend humpback chub.
 Specifically, we hypothesize (H19) that fish species and life stages that are well-adapted to persist through periods of food shortage (e.g., adult native fish) will have slower growth, drops in condition, and declines in reproductive output, but will not experience increased mortality, while fish species (e.g., rainbow trout) and life stages (i.e., juvenile native fish) with less fat reserves relative to their metabolic rate will respond more quickly with increased mortality.